TigerC05/Study-Assistant-App-AI-Beginners-Hackathon/README.md

 ## Introduction

-Ever caught yourself flipping over a flashcard too early and thinking, "Eh, close enough"?
+Ever caught yourself flipping over a flashcard too early and thinking, *"Eh, close enough"*?
 We’ve all been there.
-That’s why we created Cue Card Assistant—your personal AI-powered study buddy that keeps you honest and makes learning more engaging.
+That’s why we created **Cue Card Assistant**—your personal AI-powered study buddy that keeps you honest and makes learning more engaging.

-Whether you're preparing for exams, mastering a new language, or reinforcing concepts, Cue Card Assistant uses AI to provide an interactive, hands-free way to study.
+Whether you're preparing for exams, mastering a new language, or reinforcing concepts, **Cue Card Assistant** uses AI to provide an interactive, hands-free way to study.

 ## Inspiration